theopensystemslab/planx-new/doc/how-to/how-to-add-a-send-destination.md

    - Consider:
      - Which team is sending this?
      - Which services are able to submit to this destination?

-## Metabase
-1. **Check Metabase**
-   - Check any queries which rely on `submission_services_summary`
-   - You may need to rescan the table for new columns to be picked up

-## Data sanitation
-1. **Update sanitation job**
-   - Add table to sanitation cron job
-   - Location: `api.planx.uk/modules/webhooks/service/sanitiseApplicationData/operations.ts`
-   - Implement specific sanitation rules if needed
-   - Test sanitation works as expected

 ## Secret management
 1. **Configure integration secrets**